The application period for 2018 internships has closed. Please check back in the fall for 2019 internship information.

 An American Indian initiatives intern is responsible for providing support to the American Indian Initiatives Department to enhance Crow Canyon's commitment to American Indian involvement in archaeology and education, as well as its commitment to American Indian communities.
 Interns are also invited to develop their own projects.

 The intern will gain experience in some or all of the following areas:

-- working with the field, laboratory, American Indian initiatives, and education staffs in cooperation with the Native American Advisory Group to assist in the delivery of multicultural education programs on the archaeology, cultures, and histories of the Southwest
+- working with the field, laboratory, American Indian initiatives, and education staffs in cooperation with the Pueblo Advisory Group to assist in the delivery of multicultural education programs on the archaeology, cultures, and histories of the Southwest

 - contributing to the development and implementation of the Inspiring Students Project and the Partners in Self-Determination and Continuing Cultures initiatives

 - developing and indigenizing curricula related to Crow Canyon’s mission

 - assisting in the development of research designs that implement elements of indigenous archaeology

 - developing agreements for collaborative service and outreach projects for American Indian communities